 The amount of money you budget for book promotion and advertising really comes down to how much you can afford to spend, and the figure I hear very often is $100 per month.
 This may be too high or too low for some, but it’s a starting point.
 See how far it will go, track results, and modify it as needed.

 One can learn a lot about writing and the publishing industry for free, but there will be times when you will want to take a class or attend a webinar that isn’t free.
 Self publishing costs in this category start from $50 for a decent webinar and $135 for a college-level class.
 There are also mastermind groups, online courses, and other opportunities for education, which can range from less than $100 to well over $1,000, depending on the quality of the offering and who’s leading it.

-Expenses vary in this category depending on your needs.
+Self publishing costs vary in this category depending on your needs.
 You may opt to do all of these things or none of them.
 Included in this category are:

 - how-to books